By Promotions

-Copyright © 2023 LOCALIIZ | All rights reserved
+Copyright © 2024 LOCALIIZ | All rights reserved

 Yes, we’ve all already seen animals going about their lives on the telly or in zoos, but when night falls, things are less well-known.
-Under the cover of darkness, a whole new world of animal interactions occur while we sleep.
+Under the cover of darkness, a whole new world of animal interactions occurs while we sleep.
 This documentary does a good job of peeling back that veil of mystery, exploring how nocturnal creatures from bats to lions survive and thrive after the sun goes down.

 Armed with technology far more sophisticated than just heat-sensitive infrared cameras, Night on Earth shows us an almost unrecognisable and alien landscape that animals inhabit, with the subjects drenched in unfamiliar light and colour saturation.
 The whole effect is quite haunting and otherworldly—definitely a step up from your bog-standard looks at animal life.

+The makers of Planet Earth and Blue Planet take us through a range of different biological realms, from wolves living within Chernobyl’s forests to wildebeest migrations in Africa.
 Instead of just focusing on animals like before, the eight-part series which took more than four years to shoot places a strong emphasis on how humans fit into Earth’s delicate ecosystem along with other animals.
 Visually stunning and entertaining, Our Planet was nominated for 10 Emmy Awards last year.
-If you’ve blasted through it and want more, there is also a behind-the-scenes film to get lost in.
+If you’ve blasted through it and want more, there is now a four-episode second season and a behind-the-scenes film to get lost in.

 Exotic jungle fowl really have some loony mating rituals, and though similar footage has been screened as part of other works before, Dancing with the Birds focuses on birds of paradise from New Guinea, each more elaborately feathered than the last, and how they act when they want to attract females.